marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/c++-modules.rst

   exported region may reference (for instance, the entities an exported template definition may reference).
 These are not fully implemented.

-*Language-linkage module attachment*
-  Declarations with explicit language linkage (``extern "C"`` or ``extern "C++"``) are attached to the global module, even when in the purview of a named module.
-This is not implemented.
-Such declarations will be attached to the module, if any, in which they are declared.

 *Standard Library Header Units*
   The Standard Library is not provided as importable header units.
 If you want to import such units, you must explicitly build them first.